 The Assembly will be an occasion for EU Episcopates Delegates to exchange on the current energy crisis, in particular on its socio-economic, geopolitical, and ecological dimensions.
 The attention of the EU Bishops will turn to the condition of the many refugees who have fled from their own country because of the conflict and to the most economically vulnerable people who find it difficult to meet their basic needs due to the rising energy and commodities prices.

 The COMECE Plenary Assembly is a closed-door event.
 Journalists and media operators interested in covering the event or interviewing Bishops are strongly encouraged to contact the Press Office of COMECE.

 Mass for Europe

-The programme also includes a Mass for Europe, to be celebrated at the Church of Notre-Dame des Victoires au Sablon, Place du Grand Sablon, Brussels, on Wednesday 12 October 2021 at 19:00 (CET).
-The Mass will be concelebrated by the Bishop Delegates of the Episcopates of the 27 EU Member States.
+The programme also includes a Mass for Europe, to be celebrated at the Church of Notre-Dame des Victoires au Sablon, Place du Grand Sablon, Brussels, on Wednesday 12 October 2022 at 19:00 (CET).
+The Mass will be presided by COMECE President H.Em.
+Cardinal Jean-Claude Hollerich SJ, and concelebrated by the Bishop Delegates of the Episcopates of the 27 EU Member States.
 It is a public event and does not require registration.